asmuth/clip/README.md

 program and software library for creating charts and other data-driven illustrations.

-In essence, clip consists of a library of composable graphical 'elements'.
-This element library includes high-level building blocks for creating common chart types as well as lower-level drawing primitives such as markers, arrows and lines.
-Users create custom illustrations by combining and styling these elements.
+In essence, clip consists of a library of drawing commands.
+This command library includes high-level building blocks for creating common chart types as well as lower-level drawing primitives such as markers, arrows and lines.

 When called from the command line, clip reads input data in text and CSV format and produces the output chart as a SVG or PNG file.
 Additionaly, clip is available